Arizona High Risk Homeowners Insurance

 3. Windstorms and Hail: Arizona is no stranger to strong winds and hailstorms, which can damage roofs, siding, and windows.
 In 2021, a major hailstorm in Peoria caused widespread damage, leading to numerous home insurance claims.

 4. Theft and Burglary: Unfortunately, property crime is a concern in some Arizona cities.
-Phoenix, Tucson, and Mesa have higher theft rates than the national average.
+Phoenix, Tucson, and Mesa have higher risk theft rates than the national average.

 5. Other Risks: While less likely, earthquakes and sinkholes can also occur in certain areas of Arizona, posing additional risks to homeowners.